 Near Future in Spanish: As Easy as Ir + a + Infinitive

 If you’re learning Spanish, ir + a + infinitive is one of the most common verb structures you’ll use.
-After all, it’s the formula for the near future in Spanish.
+After all, it’s the formula for the near future tense.
 Since this is a key tense, you’ll learn how to conjugate and use the near future in this guide.

-Here is an overview of the things you’ll learn:
+Here is an overview of the things you’ll find in this guide:

-I’ll also include examples, so you can learn how to form sentences with ir + a + infinitive.
+I’ll also include examples, so you can see how to use this Spanish tense.
 Let’s get to it!

 How to Conjugate the Near Future in Spanish